 Always make sure to order swag item samples first to ensure the quality of the promotional items.
 Generally speaking, the more items you order, the cheaper the items become per unit – but make sure to balance the size of the order with both the needs of the firm and your available storage space.

 With the rising cost of education, more and more students are looking for scholarships to help offset school costs.
 Offering a scholarship demonstrates the firm’s commitment to giving back and investing in the future.

 First, the firm will need to determine the number of scholarships to award, the corresponding award amounts, and the requirements for recipients.
 Then, you should set up a page on your law firm website detailing the specifics, along with the application requirements and pertinent dates (application deadline, award announcement, check issue date).
 For example, the firm might decide to award two $1,000.00 scholarships to women studying pre-law, or one $2,500.00 scholarship to a military veteran in Nashville.

 Promote the scholarships on your law firm’s social media channels, e-newsletters, and submit them to colleges, universities, and/or other educational databases where scholarship seekers can search for opportunities.
 Notably, any link to your firm’s website for a .edu domain is worth its weight in gold.

-As a boutique marketing firm focusing exclusively on the legal niche, we plan events, create video marketing campaigns, design cool branded swag, and set up scholarships pages for law firms.
+As a boutique marketing firm focusing exclusively on the legal niche, we plan events, create video marketing campaigns, design cool branded swag, and set up scholarships pages for law firms among other ways to promote your law firm.
 Find out how we can help promote your law firm in new and unexpected ways today.